 - Being in a classroom full of teenagers and young adults for the first time.
 Adjusting to the new norm may take some time.

-- The process of adapting to a new educational environment, including a different set of instructors and classrooms for each subject.
-“Will I like my new teachers?” is a fear that may consume some teenagers.
+- The process of adapting to a new educational environment, including a different set of instructors and classrooms.
+“Will I like my new teachers/professors?” is a fear that may consume some college students.
 Are they going to be too strict?
 Is it too complicated?

-- They may also fret that the assignments are too challenging and wonder how they can pass with passing grades.
+- They may also fret that the assignments are too challenging and wonder how they can get passing grades.

 - They may also worry about their social skills and wonder whether they’ll be able to make any new pals.